 New Student Orientation Requirement

 Students who enter the College with fewer than six credits are required to complete the orientation requirement.
 Students are expected to complete this requirement during their first semester or prior to the completion of 12 equated credits.

 To major in more than one field of study, students must complete all of the core or major requirements for each of the fields.
-If the Pathways General Education requirements of the two fields differ, the student must complete the more restrictive and demanding of the two.
-If the total credits required differ, the student must complete the larger number.
 To have the second core or major recorded on the final transcript the student must apply for both fields when filing for graduation.
 Upon satisfactory completion of the requirements, both fields of study will be recorded on the final transcript.